 Although hardware-specific paper is generally not recommended for software solutions, there are steps that, when applied, ensure the most accurate results using such types of paper.

 To make bubbles and characters scanning clearer, set the scanner brightness to high.
 This will cause the lighter color of the bubbles and characters to drop out.
-See the following figure:
+(See the figure below)

 Another possibility is to set the scanner brightness to low.
-See figure below:
+(See the figure below)

 You can also use the IOcrOmrOptions interface to control how the LEADTOOLS OCR engine performs OMR recognition.
 With this interface, you can: